rei/rei-cedar-docs/docs/components/chips/README.md

       "type": "do",
       "image": "chips/chips_do_padding_8a.png",
       "ratio": "4-3",
-      "caption": "Do allow chip containers to hug their contents."
+      "caption": "allow chip containers to hug their contents."
     },
     {
       "type": "dont",
       "image": "chips/chips_dont_padding_8b.png",
       "ratio": "4-3",
-      "caption": "Do not add extra padding and make all chips the same width."
+      "caption": "add extra padding and make all chips the same width."
     }
   ],